Minister Mélanie Joly announces new investments for supporting tourism in Quebec

 Minister Mélanie Joly announces new investments for supporting tourism in Quebec Français

-The Government of Canada awards nearly $800,000 to Québec Aboriginal Tourism and to the Sagamité Restaurant to help promote Quebec Indigenous tourism on the Canadian and international markets
+The Government of Canada awards more than $400,000 to the RTA of Centre-du-Québec (Tourisme Centre-du-Québec), the Cranberry Interpretation Centre and the La Grange Pardue brewery farm to help promote Quebec on the Canadian and international markets

-WENDAKE, QC, Aug.
-27, 2019 /CNW Telbec/ - Canada Economic Development for Quebec Regions
+DRUMMONDVILLE, QC, Aug.
+27, 2019 /CNW Telbec/ - Canada Economic Development for Quebec Regions (CED)

-The tourism sector is a major economic driver for our regions, especially here in Wendake and the Capitale-Nationale, supporting more than one in ten jobs in the country.
-It contributes to such things as sustainable growth, diversifying the local economies and creating good jobs for middle-class families in Quebec's urban centres and regions.
+The tourism sector is a major economic driver for our regions, especially here in Centre-du-Québec, supporting more than one in 10 jobs in the country.
+It contributes to things such as sustainable growth, the diversification of local economies and the creation of good jobs for Quebec's middle-class families, urban centres and regions.

-The Honourable Mélanie Joly, Minister of Tourism, Official Languages and La Francophonie, announced financial contributions today so that Quebec's Indigenous tourism businesses can showcase their rich cultures and traditions and create more unique tourism experiences that will help them attract visitors from outside Quebec and from abroad.
-That financial assistance awarded by Canada Economic Development for Quebec Regions (CED) is broken down as follows:
+Today, the Honourable Mélanie Joly, Minister of Tourism, Official Languages and La Francophonie, announced financial contributions so that tourism businesses in Centre-du-Québec can develop more unique experiences that will help them attract visitors from outside Quebec and abroad.
+The financial supports awarded by Canada Economic Development for Quebec Regions are broken down as follows:

-Québec Aboriginal Tourism is receiving two financial contributions.
-First, the organization is obtaining a non-repayable contribution of $450,000 over three years to implement, in partnership with the Quebec Tourism Industry Alliance, a coordinated plan for marketing the "Indigenous Traditions" experience outside Quebec, a collaborative project that involves nine other tourism organizations.
-Second, a non-repayable contribution of $228,000 is awarded to the same organization for implementing its own marketing plan outside Quebec.
-Both projects have the objectives of promoting Indigenous tourism and increasing its drawing power.

-As for the Sagamité Restaurant reg'd (Steeve Gros-Louis), it is being awarded a non-repayable contribution of $99,999 to build an improved version of the Sagamité Restaurant, a major player in the regional tourism scene, that was destroyed by fire in December 2018.
-The project will result in 42 jobs being created.
+The Centre-du-Québec Regional Tourism Association (Tourisme Centre-du-Québec) is receiving a non‑repayable contribution of $288,000 over three years to continue its mission, which involves enhancing the region's tourism appeal.
+Tourisme Centre-du-Québec will therefore be able to implement a marketing plan and develop its tourism offering in order to attract diverse client bases.
+This assistance will ensure that the team responsible for development and marketing outside Quebec remains in place.

+The Cranberry Interpretation Centre is receiving a non-repayable contribution of $90,000 to enhance its tourism offering, through a project intended to increase its accommodation capacity, improve the comfort of its visitors and the presentation of agricultural activities, and produce bilingual communication tools.
+This project will create six jobs.

+The brewery farm La Grange Pardue, a brewing worker co-op formerly known as Le Chalumo, is receiving a non-repayable contribution of $40,000.
+This financial support will enable the brewery farm to develop an agri-tourism component that includes a landscaping and earthworks plan, improving the outdoor and indoor signage, adding urban furniture and a three-season shelter and creating interpretation and animation content.
+This project will create five jobs.

-Through the Government of Canada's support for projects like those announced today, Canadians and visitors will be able to discover or rediscover the attractions of the Capitale-Nationale and experience tourism in Quebec's various urban centres.
+Through the Government of Canada's support for projects like those in today's announcement, visitors from Canada and around the world will be able to discover or rediscover the attractions of Centre-du-Québec and experience tourism in Quebec's various regions.

-Minister Joly unveiled a new strategy for the sector last May: Creating Middle Class Jobs: A Federal Tourism Growth Strategy.
-This approach aims to boost growth and diversify the sector through unique, new or enhanced experiences that are likely to increase the number of visitors to locations outside of Canada's three largest cities, namely Montreal, Toronto and Vancouver.
+Minister Joly also unveiled a new strategy for the sector on May 21: Creating Middle Class Jobs: A Federal Tourism Growth Strategy.
+This approach aims to bolster the growth and diversification of the sector through unique, new or enhanced experiences that are likely to increase the number of visitors to locations outside of Canada's three largest cities, namely Montréal, Toronto and Vancouver.

 Quotes